I'm currently a full-time student living and studying in London. For years I've written about the environment, science, and psychology.

-- The Phonological Store, or 'inner ear', holds information in speech based form and allows acoustically encoded items to be held for a brief period of time.
+- The Phonological Store, or 'inner ear,' holds information in a speech-based form and allows acoustically encoded items to be held for a brief period of time.

-- It stores visual and spacial information and is also responsible for setting up and manipulating mental images.
+- It stores visual and spatial information and is also responsible for setting up and manipulating mental images.

 - The Visual Cache deals with the storage of information.